 AlzheimersNet is your comprehensive guide to memory care in Hampton, VA.
 Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
 Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
 Our local Senior Living Advisors are expert in dementia care in Hampton, VA and surrounding areas.
 After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's budget.

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
-The price of memory care in Hampton ranges from $3,540 to $4,560 a month.
+The price of memory care in Hampton ranges from $ to $ per month, with an average cost of $.

 Facts about Hampton

 The official website for the city of Hampton is https://www.hampton.gov.

 Hampton is represented by Mayor Linda Curtisand Vice Mayor George Wallace.